nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 [this](https://www.khanacademy.org/math/multivariable-calculus/multivariable-derivatives/partial-derivative-and-gradient-articles/a/the-gradient),
 [this](https://www.youtube.com/watch?v=TNwHXWApyH4), and [this](https://www.geogebra.org/m/bxhwxr2x) are all helpful.)_

-If we animate the path the algorithm takes as it moves towards the minimum, it looks like this:
+If we animate the path the algorithm takes as it moves towards a minimum, it looks like this:

-{{< figure src="/images/blog/05/HimmelblauGradientDescentAnimation.gif" title="Gradient descent on Himmelblau's function">}}
+{{< figure src="/images/blog/05/HimmelblauGradientDescentAnimation.gif"
+title="Gradient descent on Himmelblau's function" class="rounded margin">}}

 _(If you're interested in the code that generated this, it's at the end of this post.
 You can find it [here](#matlab-himmelblau-function-and-gradient-descent).)_